Official Biography

 American stage director Alison Moritz has quickly gained a reputation for her innovative interpretations of the classic repertoire and her equally incisive takes on contemporary music theatre.

-Alison’s work focuses on using music as a prism for human emotion – as such, her work has been praised for her “edgy, teeth-grinding style” by the New York Observer, and her recent projects have been lauded “enchantingly cheeky” (Washington Post), “elegantly sexy,” and “raw, funny, surreal, and disarmingly human” (Opera News).
+Alison’s work focuses on using music as a prism for human emotion – as such, her recent projects have been lauded as “enchantingly cheeky” (Washington Post), “elegantly sexy,” and “raw, funny, surreal, and disarmingly human” (Opera News).
+Recently appointed as the Artistic Director of Central City Opera, Alison’s prowess as an artistic leader reflects her commitment to advancing the operatic form.

-Alison’s additional professional credits include directing engagements New Orleans Opera Association, Madison Opera, Central City Opera, and Opera Santa Barbara.
-She has also served on the directing staff at Santa Fe Opera, Seattle Opera, Opera Theatre of St. Louis, Minnesota Opera, Atlanta Opera, and Wolf Trap Opera.
-She continues her ongoing collaborations with innovative orchestras The Knights and Contemporaneous and her affiliation with the Kurt Weill Foundation.
+Alison has served on the directing staffs at Santa Fe Opera, Seattle Opera, Opera Theatre of St. Louis, Minnesota Opera, Atlanta Opera, and Wolf Trap Opera.
 She holds a B.A. in Music and Art History from Washington University in St. Louis and an M.M. from Eastman School of Music.